mlhokie/my-portfolio/README.md

 # Michael Luongo's potfolio

 This is my professional portfolio.
-It uses AWS and ReactJS.
+It uses multiple AWS services including: S3, CodeBuild, CodePipeline, Lambda, SNS, CloudFront, and Route 53.
+Then ReactJS for interactivity.

 ## Technologies Used

-Brew
+Babel
-Git and github
+Git and GitHub
+Jest
+npm
+Webpack
 SSH
 HTML
 CSS